Timed Event Node

 Testing Your Timed Event

 Now it's time to test your Timed Event.
-Preview your workflow in Express View Express View is how your end-user views you application.
+Preview your workflow in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..

 In the top-right of the page: